useblocks/sphinx-needs-enterprise/docs/index.rst

 This package provides enterprise specific solutions for ``Sphinx-Needs``.

-It's main goal is to embedded ``Sphinx-Needs`` in company specific tool environments by sychnronizing data between ``Sphinx-Needs`` and tools like Jira, Doors, GitHub, CodeBeamer and more.
+Its main goal is to embed ``Sphinx-Needs`` in company specific tool environments by sychnronizing data between ``Sphinx-Needs`` and tools like Jira, Doors, GitHub, CodeBeamer and more.

 There are different tool specific solutions available: